Transactions and practices: EU Joint ventures

 Generally, it will be advantageous for the parties to bring their joint venture within the scope of the Merger Regulation.
 There are a number of reasons for this:

 The Commission's obligation to reach a decision under the Merger Regulation, is in contrast to the position under Article 101.
-Prior to 1 May 2004, it was possible to notify an agreement to the Commission under Article 101 for a clearance or exemption decision.
-However there were often significant delays associated with this.
-Since 1 May 2004 it is no longer possible to notify agreements to the Commission for clearance or an exemption.
+Prior to 1 May 2004, it was possible to notify an agreement to the Commission under Article 101 for a clearance or exemption decision, but since 1 May 2004 it is no longer possible to notify agreements to the Commission for clearance or an exemption.
 The parties must assess for themselves whether Article 101(1) applies and if the conditions for the application of Article 101(3) are met.
 Accordingly, the Merger Regulation provides greater legal certainty.

 Nonetheless, in certain circumstances the Commission may be prepared to issue some form of comfort or clearance for a non-full-function joint venture.
 It can do so in one of two ways:

 The second route for clearance is to request that the Commission issues a formal declaration that Article 101(1) does not apply (either because the agreement or practice in issue is not caught by Article 101(1) or because the conditions of Article 101(3) are met) or issues informal guidance to that effect, in accordance with its Notice on informal guidance relating to novel questions Articles 101 and 102 TFEU that arise in individual cases (OJ 2004 C101/78).
-The Commission has not, to date, issued such a declaration or guidance, and will only do so if it is satisfied that the public interest of the EU so requires and, in particular, that the joint venture in question gives rise to novel questions of law arise with cross-border implications or where it is necessary to clarify the law in order to ensure consistent application of the law throughout the EU.
+The Commission has not, to date, issued such a declaration or guidance.
+It will only do so if it is satisfied that the public interest of the EU so requires and, in particular, that the joint venture in question gives rise to novel questions of law arise with cross-border implications or where it is necessary to clarify the law in order to ensure consistent application of the law throughout the EU.
 Commission decisions in such circumstances are of a declaratory nature only, but are binding on national competition authorities and courts.
-Informal guidance, however, is not (see Competition regime, Article 101: Exemption under Article 101(3) (www.practicallaw.com/A14484)).
-Under the post 1 May 2004 regime, the competition authorities and courts of member states have the power to apply Article 101 in full.
+Informal guidance, however, is not (see Competition regime, Article 101: Exemption under Article 101(3) ( www.practicallaw.com/A14484)).
+It should be noted that the competition authorities and courts of member states have the power to apply Article 101 in full.

 If a full-function joint venture with co-operative elements has an EU dimension, the Commission's jurisdiction under the Merger Regulation enables it to apply the Article 101 test to the co-operative elements (see Application of Article 101 under the Merger Regulation procedure).